Hockey turf by day

 King's College 5 vs 0 Mount Roskill Grammar School

-Once again the team dominated the opposition playing some sublime hockey with the first goal being the best of the season.
+On Wednesday 17 June, the team once again dominated the opposition playing some sublime hockey with the first goal being the best of the season.
 In the 7th minute a superb passage of play from our own backline involving quick passing and moving into space created the chance for Oliver Stewart (Year 12, Marsden) to open the scoring from close range.

 At the end of the first quarter Ed Mitchelson (Year 13, Marsden) got his first goal of the season when he was on hand at the far post to put the ball into the goal from a penalty corner.
 Further goals from Tarquin Johnson (Year 13, School) – a PC and a field goal made it 4-0 early in the 3rd quarter.
 Henry Fletcher (Year 12, Major) also got his first goal of the season after he found himself in space in the circle and rifled the ball past the Mt Roskill goalkeeper to make it 5-0 with one quarter to go.